 Heating elements are one of the most important things for espresso quality.
 Here’s what you should know about them:

-- Heating system — the element should maintain a consistent 190-200 F temperature during the brew process.
+- Heating system — The element should maintain a consistent 190-200 F temperature during the brew process.
 Our choices for espresso machines under $1,000 usually have a single boiler or a thermoblock (like the Breville thermojet) heating system.

-- PID — adds digital temperature control to maintain temperature.
+- PID — Adds digital temperature control to maintain temperature.
 Simple heating systems overshoot and undershoot desired water temperature.
 PID ensures the temperature stays at the optimum levels, so you get consistent extraction.
 All espresso machines on this list (except Rancilio Silvia) have PID temperature control.

 - Pump — Needs to create at least 9 bars of pressure.
 If the pressure is too low, the espresso will be weak and under-extracted, but if the pressure is too high, the espresso will be bitter and over-extracted.